latentghost/DBMS_Project/README.md

 ----

-1. New users can register as a Customer, Seller or a Delivery person &nbsp;&nbsp;&nbsp;* To register, users must provide the following information:
+1. New users can register as a Customer, Seller or a Delivery person
+    * To register, users must provide the following information: